Death of Adolf Hitler: Suicide

-After some time, Hitler's valet, Heinz Linge, entered the antechamber to Hitler's quarters, where he discovered the door closed and could smell gunpowder smoke.
+After some time, Hitler's valet, Heinz Linge, entered the antechamber to Hitler's quarters, where he discovered the door closed and allegedly smelled gunpowder smoke.
 Linge went back out to the corridor where Bormann was standing, and the two then entered the study together.
 Linge later stated that while in the room he immediately noted a scent of burnt almonds, which is a common observation in the presence of hydrogen cyanide.
 Linge saw the bodies of Hitler and Braun sitting upright on the sofa, with Hitler to Braun's right.
 His head was canted to his right.
-Günsche entered the study shortly afterwards.
-He described Braun's corpse as being on Hitler's left, with her legs drawn up and slumped away from him.
-Günsche stated that Hitler "sat ... sunken over, with blood dripping out of his right temple.
-He had shot himself with his own pistol, a Walther PPK 7.65."
+Günsche entered the study shortly afterwards, later stating that Hitler "sat... sunken over, with blood dripping out of his right temple.
+He had shot himself with his own pistol."
+According to Linge, the 7.65-mm weapon was a Walther PP or PPK, while Günsche specified it was the latter.
 The gun lay at his feet.
 Hitler's dripping blood had made a large stain on the right arm of the sofa and was pooling on the rug.
 According to Linge, Braun's body had no visible wounds, and her face showed how she had died – from cyanide poisoning.
 Günsche and SS-Brigadeführer Wilhelm Mohnke stated "unequivocally" that all outsiders and those performing duties and work in the bunker "did not have any access" to Hitler's private living quarters during the time of death (between 15:00 and 16:00).

-Günsche left the study and announced that Hitler was dead to a group in the briefing room, which included Goebbels, Krebs, and General Wilhelm Burgdorf.
+Günsche left the study and announced that Hitler was dead to a group in the briefing room, which included Goebbels and Generals Hans Krebs and Wilhelm Burgdorf.
 These three, in addition to others including Hitler Youth leader Artur Axmann, viewed the bodies.
-Linge and another man rolled up Hitler's body in a rug, and then, in accordance with Hitler's prior written and verbal instructions, his and Braun's bodies were carried up the stairs and through the bunker's emergency exit to the garden behind the Reich Chancellery, where they were to be burned with petrol.
-Although Hitler's corpse was partially covered by the rug, numerous witnesses testified to recognising him, as the top of his head was not covered, nor were his lower legs and feet.
+Linge and another man rolled up Hitler's body in a blanket, and then, in accordance with Hitler's prior written and verbal instructions, his and Braun's bodies were carried up the stairs and through the bunker's emergency exit to the garden behind the Reich Chancellery, where they were to be burned with petrol.
+Although Hitler's corpse was partially covered by the blanket, numerous witnesses testified to recognising him, as the top of his head was not covered, nor were his lower legs and feet.